|

 - Choose to Start At i.
 (You could have started with a simple PAGE field

-and edited its format to roman numeral as well.)
+and edited its format to Roman numeral as well.)

 - Press OK.